Jivan052/Auth_fetch/README.md

-# Simple OAuth2 flow — just the 45 apps that matter most
+# Simple OAuth2 flow

-Your data: 45 of your 100 apps use OAuth2 — the single biggest group.
-This is just that flow, nothing else, in one file.
+Currently, this pipeline supports only the 45 applications that use OAuth 2.0 authentication.
+The remaining applications require manual intervention to generate and provide API keys or access tokens, while some are gated and require additional approval to access.

 ## The whole idea, in 4 steps